 oil on canvas, 60,5x40,5 cm

 Provenance: Christie's Amsterdam, 4 June 1997, lot 134

 Biography Ger Gerrits

 Painter and graphic artist Ger Gerrits (Nieuwer Amstel 1893 - Amsterdam 1965) was a driving force behind, among other things, Vrije Beelden, Creatie and Liga Nieuwe Beelden.
 He stood for absolute abstract art.
 But that's not how he started.
 As a boy Gerrits attended the School of Arts and Crafts in Haarlem and later the Drawing School for Arts and Crafts in Amsterdam.
-In terms of painting, he was a self-taught artist.
+In terms of painting, he was a self-taught artist as a real education the family could not afford.
 He was taught by his father, Georg Rueter and others.